CloudByteStorages/blog/_posts/2016-08-24-VMware-vSphere-Data-Protection(VDP)-Installation-and-Configuration.md

   https://my.vmware.com/web/vmware/details?downloadGroup=VDP61&productId=491
   ```

-- Deploy the OVA template on a VCenter.
+- Deploy the OVA template on a vCenter.

 - While deploying select the Datastore (of size atleast 2TB), on top of which you want to deploy the VDP VM.